sdhar04/neural-fly_RoboReG/README.md

 ## Experiment data

 Additionally, the data from the experiment results present in the paper is provided.
-To load the data, run the following in python
+To load the data, run the following in Python

     import utils
     Data = utils.load_data(folder='data/experiment')